mongodb/mongo-php-driver/.evergreen/architecture.md

 ## Patch Aliases

-Aliases are configured in the main evergreen configuration file. `github_pr_aliases` defines aliases for tasks to be run for every pull request.
+Aliases are configured in the main Evergreen configuration file. `github_pr_aliases` defines aliases for tasks to be run for every pull request.